 The spontaneous rise in applications of blockchain has created considerable hype around the new distributed ledger technology.
 Considered the foundation of cryptocurrencies, blockchain has since come up with many innovative offerings.
-Most important of all, blockchain has fuelled the push towards decentralization like never before with DeFi, NFTs, smart contracts and dApps.
+Most important of all, blockchain has fuelled the push towards decentralization like never before with DeFi, NFTs, smart contracts, and dApps.

 Interestingly, the concept of DAOs has pointed to the possibilities of achieving the actual vision of blockchain.
-Discussions about DAO governance model have been making some noise in recent times, with many real examples of DAOs or decentralized autonomous organizations.
+Discussions about the DAO governance model have been making some noise in recent times, with many real examples of DAOs or decentralized autonomous organizations.
 How are DAOs relevant in the world of blockchain?
 The following discussion helps you learn about DAO governance and the types of governance models with examples.

 Excited to develop fluent knowledge of the DAO ecosystem?
 Enroll Now in DAO Fundamentals Course!